 - Stay on designated trails at all times.

 - Barbecues are permitted as long as they are 75 cm (29.5 in) off the ground.
 Any form of wood burning is prohibited.

 - Use designated picnic sites when possible.
 Always have a source of water available to extinguish any flare ups.

 - A full cleanup after you are finished is required.
-Coals must be doused with cold water and removed and disposed in designated coal disposal cylinders found in popular picnic areas.
+Barbecues must be doused with cold water until they are fully extinguished and disposed of properly.

 - Barbecues are not permitted on or above sandy beach areas.